NextGenContributions/.nitpick/README.md

 - Use very strict settings (we like it strict as long as they are relevant)
 - Disabled some rules that produce false alarms.
 - Disabled rules that are redundant and handled better by another linter.
-For example, when `Ruff` has the rule, we use it as `Ruff` is fast and can do linting real-time in the IDE (in VScode for example) and the user does not need to save the file to see the results.
+For example, when `Ruff` has the rule, we use it then only from `Ruff` as it is fast and can do linting real-time in the IDE (in VScode for example) and the user does not need to save the file to see the results.
 - Disabled some conflicting rules.
 For example, we use Ruff as the authority, if some other linter have conflicting rule, we disable it from that linter.

 ## Installation and usage